 This study will examine the effect of N-Acetylcysteine (NAC), an over-the-counter antioxidant supplement on brains of youth (ages 15-19) using magnetic resonance imaging (MRI).
 55 adolescents will receive, in a counterbalanced order, a 10-day course of NAC 1200 mg twice daily and a subsequent 10-day course of matched placebo twice daily, separated by 11 days.
 Urine samples will be collected at screening and urine and blood samples will be collected before and after each course of medication treatment.
 Participants will receive a 1- hour MRI scan at baseline and after each treatment trial.

 You/your child could be eligible to participate if he or she is:

 Participants must provide informed consent and youth under 18 must have parental consent to participate.

-The purpose of this study is to investigate the safety and how well inhaled treprostinil works in subjects with pulmonary hypertension associated with interstitial lung disease or combined pulmonary fibrosis and emphysema.
+The purpose of this research study is to provide or continue to provide inhaled treprostinil to eligible subjects who participated in the RIN-PH-201 study.
+The study will also investigate the safety and how well inhaled treprostinil works in subjects with pulmonary hypertension associated with interstitial lung disease or combined pulmonary fibrosis and emphysema.
+This study will look at the ability to exercise after taking the study drug.
 Adults over the age of 18 are eligible.
-Study requires at least 6 separate clinic visits over approximately a 20 week period.
+This study is voluntary and will last until you discontinue from the study or the study ends.